 And then add a sister who you love and are terrified of hurting again, who doesn't know (and who you can't tell) why you shut her out.
 By pushing Anna away until she feels that she has her powers under firm control, Elsa is trying to protect her sister, while at the same time causing herself emotional anguish that, likely, triggers her powers in a negative fashion.

-Speaking of terrible childhoods, remember how Olaf says that "when life gets rough, I...hold onto my dream"?
+Speaking of characters in the movie who suffered terrible childhoods, remember how Olaf says that "when life gets rough, I like to hold onto my dream"?
 He's been alive for a day, if that.

-The white strand in Anna's hair after Elsa's magic accident, imagine how Elsa must have felt every time she looked at Anna?
+The strand of platinum blonde in Anna's hair after Elsa's magic accident, imagine how Elsa feels every time she has to look at Anna?
 The physical reminder for Elsa about how she almost killed her only sibling, her baby sister, and her best friend.
 Her inner guilt and self hate must have increased for every time she saw Anna for the next thirteen years.

 Elsa and Anna losing their parents is hard enough, but what about the other people on the ship with the King and Queen?
-They most likely perished as well, so there's a couple dozen other distraught families out there.
+They most likely perished as well, so there's a couple dozen other greatly traumatized families out there.

 As soon as she takes the gloves off, Elsa starts freezing everything she touches.
 That her powers are that strong makes you think and realize she must have had a hell of a time trying to bathe without ever getting her hands wet for longer than a few seconds.
 The logistics of hiding her powers as they got stronger and more volatile must have been incredibly frustrating and stressful.

-The Duke of Weselton's judgmental hatred of magic and sorcery and those who practice them as "monsters", to the extent of even tarring the next of kin with that brush (he was dead set on thinking Anna a co-conspirator with Elsa at the beginning) and wanting them killed at all costs is also pretty nasty even though he's not part of Hans' league.
+The Duke of Weselton's judgmental prejudice against magic and sorcery and those who practice them as "monsters", to the extent of even tarring the next of kin with that brush (he is dead set on thinking Anna is a co-conspirator with Elsa at the beginning) and wanting them killed at all costs is also pretty nasty even though he's not part of Hans' league.
 Ironically had Hans not changed his mind by lying to him about Anna's death, he might have attempted to kill Anna too.
 What could make him feel that way?
-Having his kingdom attacked by people with Elsa's powers, but none of her restraint.
+The possibility that his own kingdom was attacked by people with Elsa's powers, but none of her restraint.

 A weird blend of Fridge Brilliance and Fridge Horror: If Elsa had been on that ship when her parents drowned, there's a pretty decent chance she could have saved them.
 Her winter magic is strong enough to freeze over an entire fjord, so she could easily make a big enough iceberg to hold the ship above water until help could arrive (in some form).
-By shutting her out, the King and Queen unwittingly sealed their own fates.
+By shutting her out, the King and Queen unwittingly may or may not have sealed their own fates.